Nicholas Vasallo: Biography

 As a composer, Vasallo's work has encompassed a variety of genres and projects.
 Most notably with his extreme metal band Oblivion, deathcore band Antagony, film music career, and concert music works.
 Polystylism or Eclecticism has been linked to his compositions which range from electronic, electroacoustic, orchestral, chamber music, solo, choral, and various instrumentations utilizing the overdriven sound of electric guitar.
 His compositional approach involves mixing disparate elements from Extreme Metal to Taiko, Experimental, Spectral Music, Electronic Music, Algorithmic Music, and various 21st-century compositional techniques.
 Vasallo is a recipient of the 2010/2011 President's $21k Dissertation-Year Fellowship, the first Arts student to ever receive the honor.

 His music has been performed internationally by groups such as Contemporary Music Ensemble Korea, Del Sol String Quartet, San Francisco Choral Artists, Atlanta Schola Cantorum, and Watsonville Taiko.
 Vasallo models his musical structures on extra-musical phenomenon, including pre-constructed narrative events either created on his own or appropriated.
 He describes musical ideas and instruments as "complex and surprising characters that exist in reality or imagination."
 Vasallo's ongoing goal is to hybridize extreme metal with modern classical music.
 He often designs sound worlds using acoustic instruments with electronic/digital manipulations.

-As a performer, Vasallo is active as an bassist and extreme metal vocalist.
+As a performer, Vasallo is active as a bassist and extreme metal vocalist.
 He is currently the lead vocalist and songwriter for the extreme metal band Oblivion.